the resistance that the ventricle of the heart has to overcome to eject the blood from the ventricle chamber during systole.

 cor pulmonale, chronic

-a condition in which blood clots form throughout the body's small blood vessels.
+a condition in which blood clots form throughout the body's small vessels.

 congenital displacement of the heart outside the thoracic cavity because of maldevelopment of the pericardium and sternum.

-inflammation of the tunica intima of an artery, intmitis.
+inflammation of the tunica intima of an artery; intimits.

-irregular uncoordinated contraction of cardiac myocytes, either individually or in small groups.
+irregular uncoordinated contraction of cardiac myocytes, either individually or in small goups.

-the intrinsic (belonging naturally, essential) ability of cardiac muscles to produce greater active force in response to stretch, a phenomenon known as lenth-dependant activation.
+the intrinsic ability of cardiac muscles to produce greater active force in response to stretch, a phenomenon known as length-dependent activation.

-Atoms or groups of atoms with and odd (unpaired) number of electrons and can be formed when oxygen interacts with certain molecules.
-They react with important cellular components and cause cellular damage.
+cause cellular damage. atoms or groups of atoms with an odd (unpaired) number of electrons and can be formed when oxygen interacts with certain molecules.
+They react with important cellular components.

-localized areas of subendocardial fribrosis, usually in the atria, thought to be due to jets of blood caused by valvular lesions.
+localized areas of subendocardial fibrosis, usually in the atria, thought to be due to abnormal jets of blood by valvular lesions.

-calcification that occurs usually when there is hypercalcemia in normal tissue. (usually a parathyroid problem)
+mineralization that happens when there is hypercalcemia in normal tissue.

 a thick bundle of muscle in the central part of the right ventricle of the heart.

-a small muscle within the heart that anchors the heart valves.
+a small muscle within the heart that anchors the heart valve.

-initial stretching of the cardiac myocytes prior to contraction.
+initial stretching of the cardiac myocytes prior to contraction due to volume overload.

-refers to the pathological state of cardiac muscles in which it has to contract while experiencing and excessive afterload.
+refers to the pathological state of cardiac muscles in which it has to contract while experiencing an excessive afterload.

 occurs when the heart is unable to pump as much blood as the body needs.